 In addition, good governance practices are evaluated as part of the Investment Adviser's ESG integration process.
 Such practices are assessed through a monitoring process based on available third-party indicators relating to corporate governance and corporate behavior.
-Third-party data may be inaccurate, incomplete or outdated.
+Thirdparty data may be inaccurate, incomplete or outdated.
 Where the corporate governance and corporate behavior indicators cannot be verified through the third-party provider, the Investment Adviser will aim to make such determination through its own assessment based on information that is reasonably available.
 Where relevant, fundamental analysis of a range of metrics that cover auditing practices, board composition and executive compensation, among others, is also conducted.
-The Investment Adviser is proxy voting rights for the entities in which the Fund invests.
-Capital Group's ESG Policy Statement provides additional detail on Capital Group's ESG philosophy, integration, governance, support and processes, including proxy voting procedures and corporate governance.
+The Investment Adviser also engages in regular dialogue with companies on corporate governance issues and exercises its proxy voting rights for the entities in which the Fund invests.
+Capital Group's ESG Policy Statement provides additional detail on Capital Group's ESG philosophy, integration, governance, support and processes, including proxy voting procedures and principles, as well as views on specific ESG issues, including ethical conduct, disclosures and corporate governance.
 Information on Capital Group's corporate governance principles can be found in its Proxy Voting Procedures and Principles as well as in the ESG Policy Statement.